Discover the world through travel & beyond!

-Visiting the Grand Canyon with kids is more than staring at one of the world's most incredible natural wonders.
+Visiting the Grand Canyon with kids is more than staring at one of the world’s most incredible natural wonders.
 A Grand Canyon family vacation is all about adventure.
-It's about the journey, whether by car or train (or both!).
-And it's about stopping along the way to enjoy the desert's beauty and mystery.
-Here are 17 tips you need to know before you plan your family trip to the Grand Canyon.
+It’s about the journey, whether by car or train (or both!).
+And it’s about stopping along the way to enjoy the desert’s beauty and mystery.
+Here are 18 tips and kid-friendly Grand Canyon activities to know before you go!

 This story is brought to you in partnership with Cape Cod Chips.

-1. Know when to visit the Grand Canyon.
+1. Decide when to visit the Grand Canyon.

-Beautiful year-round, there's no bad time to visit the Grand Canyon.
+Beautiful year-round, there is no bad time to visit the Grand Canyon.
 Keep in mind, though, that winter conditions can be extreme with snow and ice causing road closures.

 Snow at the Grand Canyon in winter